NEW: OFTR Membership Required to Ride in Limerick Forest

 The agreement with the County, OFTR, and BMA:

-- Enables off-road motorcycle use and trail stewardship in Limerick Forest
+- Enables off-road motorcycle use and trail stewardship in Limerick Forest.
+Learn more about becoming a Limerick Trail Warden.

 - Designates specific shared-use trails in the Limerick Forest where off-road motorcycling by OFTR members is permitted by the property owner - the County